Health Care Directives

 Where should I keep the Health Care Directive? +

 Keep it with personal papers in a safe place where others can find it, not in a safe deposit box.
-Give signed copies to doctors, family, close friends, the Agent who helped you write it and an alternate Agent.
+Give signed copies to doctors, family, close friends, the Agent you named to make decisions for you, and the person you named as an alternate agent.
 Ask to have it put in your file at your doctor’s office and the hospital, home care agency, hospice or nursing home.

 Are my old “Living Will” or “Durable Health Care Power Of Attorney” papers valid? +